MicrosoftDocs/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-a-comparison-with-a-keywords-property.md

 & " = 'Book'"
 ```

 returns any item that has **Book** as a category, including those categorized with multiple categories, where **Book** is one of the categories.
-The query does not return items that do not have **Book** as a category.
+The query does not return items that don't have **Book** as a category.

 If the multi-valued property is added to the **[Table](../../../api/Outlook.Table.md)** using a reference by namespace, the format of the values of the property is a variant array.
 To access these values, parse the elements in the array.
 Using the last example, this would also allow you to obtain the items that contain exactly **Partner** as a category.